Special Educational Needs Service

 Children and young people can only be educated in a Special School if it is named in their EHCP.

-However, an EHCP does not necessarily mean a Special School place is best suited: many children and young people with an EHCP can be successfully supported in mainstream school or college.
+However, an EHCP does not necessarily mean a Special School place is best suited: many children and young people with an EHCP can be successfully supported in a mainstream school or college.

 What other support and information is available?